-- 1. The theory of evolution states that all life on earth originated from a common ancestry. - 2.
-This theory can be divided micro-evolution macro-evolution. - 3.
-There is no problem in accepting micro-evolution.
-However, there is evidence available to prove macro-evolution.
-It is just a theory. - 4.
-The theory of evolution does not challenge the existence of God.
-It just proposes an explanation for the process used by God to create diversity. - 5.
-Muslims reject the idea that human beings evolved from apes.
+1. The theory of evolution states that all life on earth originated from a common ancestry.
+2. This theory can be divided into micro-evolution and macro-evolution.
+3. There is no problem in accepting micro-evolution.
+However, there is no evidence available to prove macro-evolution.
+It is just a theory.
+4. The theory of evolution does not challenge the existence of God.
+It just proposes an explanation for the process used by God to create diversity.
+5. Muslims reject the idea that human beings evolved from apes.